 Disclosure must be clearly stated at the end of the manuscript.

 References should only include papers quoted in the manuscript and which have already been published or accepted for publication.
 They should be numbered consecutively in the order in which they first appear in the text.
 They should be assigned Arabic numerals,

 which should contained inside brackets.
 Journals’ names should be abbreviated as in Index Medicus.

 References should include the names of all authors when six or fewer.
 When seven or more, list only the first six names and add et al., according to Vancouver citation style.
 Examples:

 Glance LG, Blumberg N, Eaton MP, Lustik SJ, Osler TM, Turner M, et al. Preoperative thrombocytopenia and postoperative outcomes after noncardiac surgery.
 Anesthesiology 2014; 120: 62-75

 b.
 Book: Pollard BJ.
 Handbook of clinical anaesthesia.
 3rd edition.
 London: Hodder Arnold, 2011

 c.
 Chapter in books:

 Naguib M, Lien CA. Pharmacology of muscle relaxants and their antagonists.
 In: Miller RD, Eriksson LI, Fleisher LA, Wiener-Kronish JP, Young WL, editors.
 Miller’s Anesthesia.
 7th edition.
 New York: Churchill Livingstone, 2010: 859-912

 References must be verified by the author(s) against the original documents.
-Rom J Anaesth Int Care also checks the accuracy of the references.
+Rom J Anaesth Intensive Care also checks the accuracy of the references.